digital-archives/HISTGA1011/slides/week_01_slide_deck.md

  This byte represents the decimal number 7.

-How do we get from 0000 0111 to 7?
+*Let's step through how we get from 0000 0111 to 7.*

 ---

 | Bit | 0 | 0 | 0 | 0 | 0 | 1 | 1 | 1 |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |

- First question to ask : How many ones (1s) are there?
+ First question to ask: How many *ones* (1s) are there?

 <!--presenter notes